 How do you cope with everyday stress?
 How often do you feel exhausted?
-Does it have a direct impact on your quality of life?
+Does it have a direct impact on your quality of life and mental health?

-These three simple questions can show us many fundamental things about your mental health.
+These three simple questions can certainly show us many fundamental things about your mental health.

 We are here today to help you achieve success in everyday life and feel long-lasting satisfaction.